Geoc2022/Geoc2022.github.io/pages/research.md

 ## Motif Analysis in Shostakovich

-I'm currently working on computer analysis of motifs in works of Shostakovich.
+I'm currently exploring computer analysis of motifs, building blocks of musical structure, in works of Shostakovich, one of the most preeminent Russian composers who used motifs show his double-voicing and irony in his works.
 [Brochure](https://george.chemmala.com/media/Project%20Brochure.pdf)

 ### Gap/Reasoning:
 There is a lack of comparisons between different methods to find motifs.